Feldspars: Characteristics, examples and uses

 Learn about plagioclase and how to identify it in a thin section in our unique article, click here.

-See also Apatite: Meaning, Properties and uses
+See also Hemimorphite: Meaning, Properties and Uses

 We have a whole article about orthoclase and how you can identify it in thin film samples, click here.